ibm-cloud-docs/containers/kubernetes-service-cli.md

 Rebooting a worker node can cause data corruption on the worker node.
 Use this command with caution and when you know that a reboot can help recover your worker node.
 In all other cases, [reload your worker node](#cs_worker_reload) instead.
 {: important}

-Before you reboot your worker node, make sure that pods are rescheduled on other worker nodes to help avoid a downtime for your app or data corruption on your worker node.
+Before you reboot your worker node, make sure that pods are rescheduled on other worker nodes to help avoid downtime for your app or data corruption on your worker node.

 1. List all worker nodes in your cluster and note the **name** of the worker node that you want to remove.
    ```